 This Award is given to the best paper presented in the annual EEA congresses whose focus is on the study of LGBTQ+, Race-Ethnicity-Religion and/or Disabilities.

-The Award is financed by the Hub for Equal Representation and the winner is awarded €5,000.
+The Award is financed by the Hub for Equal Representation in STICERD, London School of Economics and Political Science, and the winner is awarded €5,000.